Independent Schools Regulation

 Illegal Schools

 Illegal schools are not the same as unregistered schools because not all establishments have to register.
-In future with the Children’s Wellbeing and Schools Bill this may change https://edyourself.org/childrens-wellbeing-schools-bill/
+However, in future with the Children’s Wellbeing and Schools Bill this will change.
+Read more here

 Reference to “Ofsted inspections” of illegal schools is quite confusing.
 It can refer EITHER to an investigation of how many hours a child is being taught, OR to pre-registration inspections where a school is supposedly in the process of registering even though it is already operating.
 It might even refer to registered schools which repeatedly fail inspections where people believe they should be shut down.